Updated 08/04/04

 Hackers have many ways to steal your data on public hotspots, but with a VPN your online traffic is invisible to all online trackers.

-A VPN prevents web browsers, hackers, and others from accessing your connection, helping to keep the information you send and receive anonymous and secure.
+A virtual private network prevents web browsers, hackers, and others from accessing your connection, helping to keep the information you send and receive anonymous and secure.